uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Customers are encouraged to voluntarily tell HMRC about any failures or errors rather than wait for HMRC to contact them.
 This might reduce any potential penalties on outstanding tax.
 For more information about making disclosures, refer to [How to make a voluntary disclosure to HMRC (GOV.UK)](https://www.gov.uk/government/publications/hmrc-your-guide-to-making-a-disclosure/your-guide-to-making-a-disclosure).

-Customers can use their software to submit disclosures about tax avoidance.
+Customers can use their software to submit disclosures about tax avoidance at any time during the tax year.
 The software can use the following endpoints to enable customers to:

 * [Create and Amend Disclosures](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-disclosures-api/1.0/oas/page#tag/Disclosures/paths/~1individuals~1disclosures~1%7Bnino%7D~1%7BtaxYear%7D/put)
 * [Retrieve Disclosures](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-disclosures-api/1.0/oas/page#tag/Disclosures/paths/~1individuals~1disclosures~1%7Bnino%7D~1%7BtaxYear%7D/get)
 * [Delete Disclosures](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-disclosures-api/1.0/oas/page#tag/Disclosures/paths/~1individuals~1disclosures~1%7Bnino%7D~1%7BtaxYear%7D/delete)

-### Individual Charges
+### Individual charges

 This currently applies only to a customer’s pension charges.
 For more information, refer to [Pension savings - tax charges (GOV.UK)](https://www.gov.uk/government/publications/pensions-tax-charges-on-any-excess-over-the-lifetime-allowance-annual-allowance-special-annual-allowance-and-on-unauthorised-payments-hs345-self).

-Customers can use their software to submit different types of pension charges.
+Customers can use their software to submit different types of pension charges at any time during the tax year.
 This includes UK and foreign pension contributions, tax on unauthorised payments, transfer of foreign pension to another pension scheme and tax paid for exceeding their lifetime allowance.

 The software can use the following endpoints to enable customers to: